stripe/stripe-terminal-js-demo/README.md

 3. Open [http://localhost:3000](http://localhost:3000) to view the example in the browser.

 4. In the Backend URL form, enter the heroku URL generated in step 1.

+5. Play around with the example app and read the live log lines to see whats happening behind the scenes.

 ## Documentation
 - [Getting Started](https://stripe.com/docs/terminal/js)